Contamination Bias in Linear Regressions: Solutions

 The following \namecref{theorem:seb} establishes the first step of our derivation: \begin{proposition} Suppose \cref{eq:full_ci} holds in an i.i.d.\ sample of size $N$, with known non-degenerate propensity scores $p_{k}(W_{i})$.
 Let $\sigma^{2}_{k}(W_{i})=\var(Y_{i}(k)\mid W_{i})$.
 Consider the problem of estimating the weighted average of contrasts

 where the weighting function $\lambda$ and contrast vector $c$ are both known.
 Suppose the weighting function satisfies $E[\lambda(W_i)]\neq 0$, and that the second moments of $\lambda(W_i)$ and $\mu(W_i)$ are bounded.
-Then, conditional on the controls $W_1,\dots, W_N$, the semiparametric efficiency bound is almost surely given by
+Then, conditional on the controls $W_1,\dots, W_N$, the semiparametric efficiency bound is almost-surely given by